How do I direct traffic to specific resources or AWS Regions based on the query's geographic location?

-- (Optional) If you haven't already, create a Route 53 hosted zone.
+- (Optional) If you haven't done so already, create a Route 53 hosted zone.

 - In the Route 53 console, open the Hosted zones pane, select your hosted zone, and choose Go to Record Sets.